czhou578/karpathy-ai-lectures/notes/vocab.md

 - Each expert in an MoE can specialize in processing a specific type of input.
 During training, different experts are encouraged to focus on different regions of the input space.
 Allows processing of heterogenous data.

-In an MoE with 10 experts, if the gating network consistently activates only 2 experts for all inputs, the remaining 8 experts are effectively unused.
+- In an MoE with 10 experts, if the gating network consistently activates only 2 experts for all inputs, the remaining 8 experts are effectively unused.
 A load balancing term in the loss function penalizes this behavior, encouraging the gating network to distribute activations more evenly.

+## Regularization improves model generalization by preventing overfitting

+### Adding constraints to model complexity

+### Encouraging the model to focus on the most relevant patterns in the data.

+L2 Regularization:

+It penalizes large weights by adding the sum of the squared values of the weights to the loss function.
+The regularization term encourages the model to keep weights smaller, effectively reducing the model's complexity.

+## Dropout: a fraction of neurons in a layer is randomly "dropped" (set to zero) during each training iteration.
+This prevents the network from becoming overly reliant on specific neurons, encouraging more robust feature representations.

+## Early Stopping: halts training once the model's performance on a validation set stops improving, preventing overfitting and saving computational resources.

+## Data Augmentation: generates additional training samples by applying transformations to the existing data.
+This increases the dataset's diversity and reduces overfitting.

+## Weight Sharing: reuses the same set of weights across multiple parts of the model, reducing the number of parameters and improving generalization.

+- Reduces the model's size and computational complexity.